Test of the new SRAM Force AXS 2025 groupset

 The Force rear derailleur, the centerpiece of the AXS ecosystem, is compatible with single and double chainring drivetrains.
 It fits all four cassette options, ranging from 10-28 to 10-36.
 The lower pulley is increased from 12 to 14 teeth, reducing chain tension for a smoother and more efficient drivetrain.
 This helps prevent chatter and ensures quiet and reliable operation, even on sections of route rough.

-Overall, The transmission impresses with its flexibility and discretion, whatever the gear engaged.
+Overall, The transmission impresses with its silence, fluidity and precision, regardless of the gear engaged.
 On the small 10-tooth sprocket, the chain winding seems even better controlled than on the first SRAM groups with this type of cassette, even if the efficiency always remains lower than that of the larger sprockets.

 Regarding chain crossings, we didn't notice any noise or friction with the large chainring/large sprocket combination.
 However, the reverse combination isn't possible, as it's electronically limited.
 With 12 sprockets on the cassette and two chainrings, we therefore have 23 tooth combinations, not 24.

-In terms of range, the rear derailleur battery lasted around 1000 km for the rear, but it should be noted that it was not 100% charged when the bike was put into service.
-The system sends a charging alert via the app, or the connected meter.
-Interchangeable front and rear batteries provide a practical solution in the event of a breakdown on the route, which increases the reliability of the system.
+In terms of autonomy, the rear derailleur battery lasted about 1000 km for the rear, but it should be noted that it was not 100% charged when the bike was put into service.
+The system sends a charging alert via the application, or the connected meter.
+Interchangeable, the front and rear batteries offer a practical solution in the event of a breakdown on the route, which increases the reliability of the system.

 Force AXS rear derailleur